rxaviers/cldr-data-npm/README.md

 ## Usage

+### For libraries

-On the `package.json` of your i18n library, define its CLDR data dependency. compatible with.
+On the `package.json` of your i18n library, define its CLDR data dependency by using the *peerDependencies* property.

     "peerDependencies": {
       "cldr-data": ">=26"